 9.1 Notification of the start of site works will be made to CDC's Archaeological Advisor, Richard Oram, so that there will be opportunities to visit the excavation and check on the quality and progress of the work.
-It is currently anticipated that fieldwork (initially monitoring of the site strip) will commence from the 20th July 2020.
+It is currently anticipated that fieldwork (initially comprising the monitoring of intrusive foundations and overburden strip in the SW corner) will commence from 10th May 2021.